 Its also important to ensure that any desk you select is rated to support a decent load.
 If you plan to mount 2 or more monitors it needs to be build stable to support asymmetric loading.

-A highly rated option is the Uplift v2.
+A highly rated option is the erGear electric standup desk.
 It out performs most competitors for stability and adjustablity.
-Its Adjustable to heights between 24.3″(61.7cm) and 49.9″(126.7cm).
+Its Adjustable to heights between 28.3″ to 46.5″.
 Its also built will industrial materials for durability and is fully electric.
-The desk is also compatible with a range of desktop styles and widths from 42 inches (106.7 cm) to 80 inches (203.2 cm)
+The desk is also compatible with a range of desktop lengths from 39.4″ to 63″ and widths of 24″ to 30″

-Its a great looking desk, that’s flexible available for a reasonable price.
+Its a great looking desk stand, that’s flexible available for a reasonable price.

 Keyboard and Mouse